HalilDeniz/DNSWatch/README.md

 # DNSWatch - DNS Traffic Sniffer and Analyzer
-DNSWatch is a Python-based tool that allows you to sniff and analyze DNS (Domain Name System) traffic on your network.
-It listens to DNS requests and responses and provides insights into the DNS activity.
+DNSWatch is a powerful packet sniffing tool designed to monitor and analyze DNS (Domain Name System) traffic on a network.
+This script provides a comprehensive set of features to help users understand and manage DNS activity efficiently.
+Whether you're a network administrator, cybersecurity professional, or a curious enthusiast, DNSWatch empowers you to gain insights into DNS requests, detect anomalies, and enhance network security.

 <img src="img/dnswatch.png">

 ## Features

+- **DNS Packet Sniffing**: The script can sniff DNS packets on the network interface specified by the user.
+- **Verbose Output**: It provides detailed output if the user enables the verbose mode
+- **Target IP Analysis**: Users can specify a target IP address to analyze DNS responses
-- Sniff and analyze DNS requests and responses.
+- **DNS Type Analysis**: Users can analyze different types of DNS requests.
+- **DNS over HTTPS (DoH)**: Users can enable DNS resolution using DNS over HTTPS.
+- **Target Domain Monitoring**: Users can specify a list of target domains to monitor.
+- **Port Filtering**: It supports filtering by source or destination port.
-- Display DNS requests with their corresponding source and destination IP addresses.
+- **IP Filtering**: Users can filter packets by source or destination IP address.
-- Optional verbose mode for detailed packet inspection.
+- **DNS Type Filtering**: allows users to filter packets by DNS type.
-- Save the results to a specified output file.
+- **PCAP File Saving**: Users can save captured packets to a PCAP file.
-- Filter DNS traffic by specifying a target IP address.
-- Save DNS requests in a database for further analysis(optional)
-- Analyze DNS types (optional).
-- Support for DNS over HTTPS (DoH) (optional).
+- **DNS Firewall Mode**: The DNS firewall mode for detecting DNS spoofing attempts.
+- **Threshold Setting**: Users can set the threshold for the number of DNS queries .
+- **Window Size Configuration**: Allows users to configure the window size (in seconds) for monitoring.
+- **Version Information**: Users can check the version of the script.

 ## Requirements